-Describe the behaviour Review and be curious Reframe the Behaviour from for example: "He's just lazy" or "She just wants to get attention" to something more helpful Reflections How is this behaviour understandable?
+Describe the behaviour Review and be curious Reframe the Behaviour from for example: "He's just lazy" or "She just wants to get attention" to something more helpful Examples of reframing Reflections How is this behaviour understandable?
 What's getting in their way/what are the barriers?
-Adult response What do we need to intentionally teach?
-Find the barriers and remove them Examples of reframing How can we help?
+How can we help?